jbostoen/itop-jb-news/documentation.md

 ### Version 1.1.0

-"target_profiles" has been deprecated and removed.
+* "target_profiles" has been deprecated and removed.
-It's replaced by the more functional "oql" that can be specified to target an audience.
+  It has been replaced by the more functional "oql" that can be specified to target an audience.
+* The version number also contains a 'minor release' version number now, so small changes can be implemented more easily.

 ### Version 1.0